 There was a bit of trial and error to get the texture just right.
 I was initially trying to make this recipe egg-free.
 However, I just wasn’t able to achieve a soft, melting moment style shortbread and they were lightly crisp, and slightly chewy, instead.
 So after many attempts trying to make them egg free, and not having them work out, I decided to go back to the drawing board and restart recipe, this time using an egg in the mix.
 After a few attempts of changing the ratios of the flours and butter, I was so please to have finally achieved the soft melting moment texture.
 They hold together well and have a slightly crumbly texture, just like shortbread.

 I hope you enjoy these biscuits as much as my friends and family do.

 Recipe Update: I have reduced the xanthan gum by ¼ teaspoon, and this resulted in a lighter and crisper biscuit.
-I also reduced the butter in the orange filling by 10g (0.4 ounces or 2 teaspoons) to create a slightly thicker cream.
 The oven temperature has been increased from 130C to 160C.
+I have changed the icing sugar in the buttercream from pure icing sugar to soft icing sugar.
+The orange cream filling now has a thicker and softer consistency.
 And the final change made was to simplify the shape of the biscuits, from roses to large stars.